 At that point I pretty much have won them over and then we do an application.

 Sometimes I’ll do paper apps, sometimes I’ll do an electronic app.

 I’m loving the electronic apps.
 They’re very easy to do and the chance of making a mistake is slim.

 DD: A lot of agents look at the Medicare Advantage business and think they can only sell these products when the person turns 65 and then if not, only during what’s called annual enrollment period, which is basically the end of the year between October and December.

 Is that really the case?
 Or are there opportunities to sell Medicare Advantage plans at any time of the year, even if they’re not turning 65 or aging into Medicare?

-LM: Outside of the annual enrollment there are four scenarios for selling Medicare Advantage.
+LM: Outside of the annual enrollment there are four scenarios for selling Medicare insurance.

 Scenario number one, we already know, turning 65.
 That’s going to be your go-to scenario.